anki-code/xontrib-argcomplete/README.md

 ## Usage

-The [argcomplete](https://kislyuk.github.io/argcomplete/#synopsis) xonsh completer will be activated with this cases:
+The [argcomplete](https://kislyuk.github.io/argcomplete/#synopsis) xonsh completer will be activated on Linux with this cases:
 ```bash
 python script.py
 ./script.py